Doctacon/dotfiles/claude/commands/workflow-iterate.md

 - Navigate to the worktree to review the final implementation
 - Review ITERATION_LOG.md to understand the evolution of the solution
 - Test and validate the final implementation
-- Commit and merge if satisfied with the result
-- Clean up worktree with `git worktree remove <path>`